Skip to content

 Match equity has a significant impact on strategy and tactics in backgammon.
 In general, players will adopt more aggressive tactics when they have a high match equity, meaning they are likely to win the match regardless of the outcome of any individual game.
 Conversely, players will adopt more conservative tactics when they have a low match equity, meaning they need to win a higher percentage of the remaining games to have a chance of winning the match.

 For example, if a player is leading a match 7-5 and needs one more point to win, their match equity is very high.
 They can afford to take more risks, such as leaving blots or making more aggressive plays.
 This is because even if they lose the next game, they still have additional opportunities to win the match.
 In contrast, if a player is behind 5-7 and needs to win three more points, their match equity is low.
-They may adopt more conservative tactics, such as playing more defensively and avoiding leaving blots, in order to try and win the required games without giving up too many points to their opponent.
+They may adopt more conservative tactics, such as playing more defensively and avoiding leaving blots, in order to try and win the required games without giving up too many points to their opponent (Backgammon strategies at The Spruce Crafts).

 Rockwell Kazaross match equity table